Can I Copy from OneDrive to Dropbox with Ease?

 1. You can let MultCloud send an email notification to you when the transfer task is completed.

-2. You can click “Task List” to look over the detail of the transfer task.
+2. You can click “Task List” under the “Common Tools” list to look over the detail of the transfer task.

-3. You can click “Schedule” below the left square to set daily, weekly, or monthly copying tasks instead of copying OneDrive to Dropbox immediately.
+3. You can click “Schedule” below the left square to set daily, weekly or monthly copying task instead of copying OneDrive to Dropbox immediately.

 Method 3: Copy Files from OneDrive to Dropbox by “Drag and Drop”

-If you think the methods given above are not intuitive enough, you can switch to the classic version of MultCloud in the lower left of the MultCloud interface.
-In this way, you can easily copy files from OneDrive to Dropbox by “Drag and Drop” instead of some selections.
+If you think the methods given above are not intuitive enough, you can switch to the classic version of MultCloud in the lower left of MultCloud interface.
+In this way you can easily copy files from OneDrive to Dropbox by “Drag and Drop” instead of some selections.

 Step 2: Select the files or folders you want to copy from OneDrive.